Canberra Crescent Condominium near Canberra Plaza and MRT station

 Canberra MRT station

-Canberra Crescent condo lies about 600m, or a 6-minute walk, from the Canberra MRT station on the North-South Line.
+Canberra Crescent Residences lies about 600m, or a 6-minute walk, from the Canberra MRT station on the North-South Line.
 This offers direct access to Woodlands Regional Centre, Orchard Road, and Marina Bay.

 The Canberra MRT station is also a few stops from several interchanges, providing residents with convenient commuting options to various parts of Singapore.
 These include the following: